 Soil fungal isolates from Antarctica, the Arctic and the tropics were obtained from the National Antarctic Research Centre fungal culture collection, University of Malaya, Kuala Lumpur.
 Antarctic isolates were originally obtained from King George Island Antarctica, collected during the austral summer 2007/08 (GPS locations (62º10’24.5”S 58º56’45.3”W, 62º12’34.7”S 58º55’33.0”W, 62º11'37"S 58º59'35"W and 62º12’00.7”S 58º57’35.6”W).
 Arctic isolates were obtained from Ny-Ålesund (78º54’60”N 11º55’60”E) and Hornsund (76°56'60"N 15°45'60"E) (Svalbard), collected in the boreal summers of 2006 and 2010, respectively.
 Tropical isolates were obtained from Rimba Ilmu, University Malaya, Kuala Lumpur (3º 07’ 56”N 101º 39’ 29”E) in October 2014 (Figure 1).
 Fungal isolates were sub-cultured onto PDA media in triplicate.
 Polar fungal cultures were maintained at 4C or 25C (following initial thermal classification as psychrophilic, psychrotolerant, mesophilic), and tropical isolates at 25C.
 Psychrophiles have optimum growth at 15°C or lower and are unable to grow at 20°C and above, while psychrotolerant organisms have their maximum temperature for growth above 20°C (Morita 1975).
 Mesophiles have a minimum temperature for growth between 5 and 10°C and maximum temperature above 25°C (Robinson 2001).

 The soil fungal isolates were identified using morphological characteristics and later confirmed by molecular identification.
-Both were not described in the present study as enzyme is the focal point and not taxonomy.
-However, to confirm the strains’ taxonomical positions, we used a molecular approach using 3 genes (Internal Transcribed Spacer (ITS), Large Subunit (LSU), Small Subunit (SSU), which is sufficient for species confirmation.
+Taxonomic elements were not included in the present study, which focused on enzyme-related research.
+However, to confirm the strains’ taxonomical positions, we used available sequence data and a molecular approach using three genes (Internal Transcribed Spacer (ITS), Large Subunit (LSU), Small Subunit (SSU), which is sufficient for species confirmation.
 A summary of strains pre-screened for amylase and cellulase activities is given in Online Resource 1.

 Temperature treatment for assessment of relative enzyme activity of amylase and cellulase